leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > Five people for and one hundred people against might still be rough consensus

-[The original document](https://tools.ietf.org/html/rfc7282 "IETF") gives more detailed examples \[33\], with the main takeaway coming back to whether the objection is a fundamental flaw or not.
+[The original document](https://tools.ietf.org/html/rfc7282 "IETF") gives more detailed examples of the above points \[33\], with the main takeaway coming back to whether the objection is a fundamental flaw or not.
 The number of people for or against does not matter.

 > We may use the "hell yeah" principle for hiring and some other decisions, but we use the quick iteration principle when we ship things.
 We don’t aim for perfection the first time — we build fast, we ship, we learn, we iterate, and we ship again